 The average person’s attention span is only eight seconds long.
 That’s right.
 8 seconds.
 That is MUCH shorter than you might think.
 You will lose people very quickly if you’re not careful!
 Choose every word of your live program wisely; if you even BEGIN to ramble, you’ve lost your audience permanently.
 Every event-night speech should be no more than 2-3 minutes long and tightly scripted – unless it’s a keynote speaker (and we typically recommend limiting these as well!).
 It is no exaggeration, donors do not want to be bored – even for a moment.

 Make Stories Relatable & Personal

 People have a much easier time paying attention when they feel you’re talking directly to them.
 Be personal!
 Stories about people are more memorable especially when it’s a topic your audience can relate to.
 Perhaps they too have struggled with similar circumstances or known someone close to them who has.
 Either way, by putting the donor in the front seat, you’re giving them an insider’s view into what your service recipients experience.
 Allow them to empathize with someone in need.

 Make ’em Laugh

-Humor is almost always your friend when giving speeches.
+Humor is almost always your friend when speaking.
 People remember things that make them laugh.
 And humor, when carefully crafted, can take even the darkest of topics and frame them in a way that allows donors to more deeply understand and in return, help.

 We can help craft fabulous event night speeches for your next big event.
 In fact, we can’t wait to.
 Ask us about our DO BETTER!
-Comprehensive fundraising program.
+Comprehensive fundraising program where we do the hard parts for you.
 Contact us today.